Feb 8, 2026

 Even Paul’s imprisonment—something meant for evil—became a platform for good:

-• He wrote the Prison Epistles (Ephesians, Philippians, Colossians, Philemon)
+• From jail Paul wrote the Prison Epistles (Ephesians, Philippians, Colossians, Philemon)

-• People in Caesar’s household were saved (Philippians 4:22)
+• People in Caesar’s own household were saved (Philippians 4:22)

 • And a runaway slave encountered Christ and the life-changing gospel of grace!